andresribeiro/ciara-docs/index.md

   - title: VM OR Bare Metal
     details: Deploy on any server, cloud or on-premises.
     icon: 🗄️
-  - title: Integrated Security
+  - title: Integrated Firewall
     details: Define your firewall configs in your Ciara configuration.
 We also set Fail2ban for you.
     icon: 🗝️
-  - title: Automatic system updates
+  - title: Automatic System Updates
     details: Ciara uses unattended-upgrades for automatic security updates.
     icon: 🔧
   - title: Zero-Config OS Ready